Comparing blood pressure at the arm and ankle can reveal peripheral artery disease.

 What it shows

 The normal range for the ankle-brachial index is between 0.90 and 1.30.
 An index under 0.90 means that blood is having a hard time getting to the legs and feet: 0.41 to 0.90 indicates mild to moderate peripheral artery disease; 0.40 and lower indicates severe disease.
+The lower the index, the higher the chances of leg pain while exercising or limb-threatening low blood flow.

 An ankle-brachial index over 1.30 is usually a sign of stiff, calcium-encrusted arteries.
 These often occur in people with diabetes or chronic kidney disease.
 In such cases, blood pressure should be measured at the toe, where arteries are less likely to be rigid.